 Looking to upskill?
-The Professional Certificate in Web Accessibility (PCWA) online course offers graduates an internationally recognised qualification encompassing web, digital and apps accessibility.
-It also recently picked up an award from the respected Knowbility group in the USA as being a ‘Hero of Accessibility’ in the ‘Educational Achievement’ section of their 2017 Honours List.
+Listen to this podcast and read the transcript about the six-week online Professional Certificate in Web Accessibility (PCWA) course.
+It offers graduates an internationally recognised qualification and was recently honoured by the respected Knowbility group in the USA by making their 2017 list of ‘Heroes of Accessibility’ in their ‘Educational Achievement’ category.

 Listen to a recent interview where Senior PCWA Course Lecturer and global accessibility expert, Dr Scott Hollier, talks with Media Access Australia’s Philip Jenkinson about what the PCWA course covers, along with the benefits of studying it, in a fascinating podcast.

 The Professional Certificate in Web Accessibility (PCWA) course is studied online, part-time, over six weeks and is jointly run by the University of South Australia and Media Access Australia.
 It teaches Web Content Accessibility Guidelines (WCAG) 2.0 (and covers the new 2.1 update), Section 508 in the USA, along with practical, hands-on access skills you can put into action the moment you learn them.